deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 ### Information security incidents

-If users get aware of a security incident or notice an abnormal behaviour of his instance (unexpected high CPU load or high network traffic without running actively anything), he should immediately get in contact with the cloud administrators (os-service@cebitec.uni-bielefeld.de).
-The administrators will help the user to separate the concerned instance(s) from the public network and will start a basic forensic analyses (with the users' agreement).
-Depending on the analysis result a security incident report is written and the security incident officer of Bielefeld university is informed.
+If users become aware of a security incident or notice an abnormal behaviour of their instances (e.g. unexpected high CPU load or high network traffic without actively running anything), they should immediately contact the cloud administrators (os-service@cebitec.uni-bielefeld.de).
+The administrators will assist in isolating the affected instances from the public network and will (with the owner's consent) start a basic forensic analysis.
+Depending on the analysis results a security incident report is written and the security incident officer of Bielefeld university is informed.
 If any personal data is affected, the data security officer is also consulted.

-### Cryptographic
+### Cryptography

-We use cryptographic methods to protect the users' data located on our infrastructure :
+We use cryptographic methods to protect user data stored on our infrastructure:

-- Openstack UI and Openstack API is secured by TLS
+- Client connections to our OpenStack Dashboard and Openstack API are encrypted using TLS
-- VMs local discs are located on encrypted devices (LUKS).
+- Local disks of instances are located on encrypted devices (LUKS).
-- Cloud storage  is also LUKS encrypted (work in progress)
+- Cloud storage  is LUKS encrypted (work in progress)

 ## Known Problems